UZ15X/A-WuWa-Script-Wuthering-Waves/README.md

 Also, there will be some bugs and issues here and there and while I normally would fix them, I'm too lazy to and to be honest, it's not like any of them will break the game or anything...
 I think.

 I don't have anything else for Niche stuff, but if you have suggestions, please don't be afraid to DM me them at 1x5x0x7x3 on Discord.
+Also, I don't mind if you take my stuff because to be perfectly honest, it's super simple and basic.
+I genuinely don't really care, but please don't do anything illegal with it.